 A Gauge can be displayed in a report to give a visual representation of the scale of a value.
-To insert a Gauge, select a cell and press the Insert Gauge button ().
-The Gauge Wizard will appear.
+To insert a Gauge, select a cell and click the Insert Gauge button ((())).
+The Gauge Wizard will display.
 The Gauge Wizard has two tabs: Appearance and Data.

-Gauges can be placed in any section of the report.
+Note: You can place Gauges in any section of the report.